NSHipster/articles/2012-08-13-nsincrementalstore.md

 Perhaps the best part is that all of this is possible in **just under 300 LOC**.
 No need to subclass `NSManagedObject` or add obtrusive categories on `NSManagedObjectContext`--it just works.

----

-In the spirit of full disclosure, `NSIncrementalStore` was brought to my attention by [this blog post by Drew Crawford](http://sealedabstract.com/code/nsincrementalstore-the-future-of-web-services-in-ios-mac-os-x/).
-I caught wind of it around the time iOS 5 originally came out, but like everyone else, I paid it no mind.

 Even though `NSIncrementalStore` has been around since iOS 5, we're still a long way from even beginning to realize its full potential.
 The future is insanely bright, so you best don your aviators, grab an iced latte and start coding something amazing.

+> In the spirit of full disclosure, `NSIncrementalStore` was brought to my attention by [this blog post by Drew Crawford](http://sealedabstract.com/code/nsincrementalstore-the-future-of-web-services-in-ios-mac-os-x/).
+I caught wind of it around the time iOS 5 originally came out, but like everyone else, I paid it no mind.

+> Also, `AFIncrementalStore` is a project of mine, which is offered as one of only a few examples of an `NSIncrementalStore` subclass available.
+I don't mean to use NSHipster as a platform to promote my own code, but I thought this to be a particularly salient example.